 Documentation: Extensive Project technical documentation is developed along with the Zephyr kernel itself, and can be found at http://docs.zephyrproject.org.
 Additional documentation is maintained in the Zephyr GitHub wiki.

 Cross-reference: Source code cross-reference for the Zephyr kernel and samples code is available at https://elixir.bootlin.com/zephyr/latest/source.

 Issue Reporting and Tracking: Requirements and Issue tracking is done in the Github issues system: https://github.com/zephyrproject-rtos/zephyr/issues.
 You can browse through the reported issues and submit issues of your own.

 Security-related Issue Reporting and Tracking: For security-related inquiries or reporting suspected security-related bugs in the Zephyr OS, please send email to firstname.lastname@example.org.
 We will assess and fix flaws according to our security policy outlined in the Zephyr Project Security Overview.

 Security related issue tracking is done in JIRA.
 The location of this JIRA is https://zephyrprojectsec.atlassian.net.

-Mailing List: The Zephyr mailing lists are perhaps the most convenient way to track developer discussions and to ask your own support questions to the Zephyr project community.
-Notice there are specific Zephyr mailing list subgroups for announcements, builds, marketing, and Technical Steering Committee notes, for example.
-You can read through message archives to follow past posts and discussions, a good thing to do to discover more about the Zephyr project.
+Mailing List: The Zephyr Development mailing list is perhaps the most convenient way to track developer discussions and to ask your own support questions to the Zephyr project community.
+There are also specific Zephyr mailing list subgroups for announcements, builds, marketing, and Technical Steering Committee notes, for example.
+You can read through the message archives to follow past posts and discussions, a good thing to do to discover more about the Zephyr project.